archivesunleashed/aut-docs/docs/toolkit-walkthrough.md

 First, let's use these instructions to [work with Gephi](https://cloud.archivesunleashed.org/derivatives/gephi).

-Secondly, if there is time, we can begin to think about how to work with the plain text file.
+Secondly, we can begin to think about how” to work with the plain text file.
 See the following documents from our "learning guides":

 - [**Filtering the Full-Text Derivative File**](https://cloud.archivesunleashed.org/derivatives/text-filtering): This